johnolinda/relationships-small-group-study/04-two-foundation-stones.md

 ### Remembering Who God Is

-Just as we all look for identity, we are also all worshipers.
-But we are not talking about worship as a formal religious activity, but rather as an identity - what it is that controls our hearts.
-Our hearts are always under the control of something and whatever controls our hearts controls our behavior.
+Just as we all look for our identity, we are also all worshipers.
+But we are not talking about worship as a formal religious activity, but rather as an identity.
+What controls our hearts?
+Our hearts are always under the control of something.
+Whatever controls our hearts controls our behavior.
 What does Jesus say about worship in Matthew 6:19-24?

 > “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.
 >